datacamp/viewflow/README.md

 ### R views

 Viewflow handles R scripts similar to the existing SQL and Python files.
 Additionally, there's an element of automatisation.
 You simply define the view in R code, Viewflow will automatically read the necessary tables and write the new view to the database.
-Note that you need to define the new view in the R script with the same name as the R script (which is also the name of the table where the view is materialized in the database).
+Note that you need to define the new view in the R script with the same name as the R script (which is also the name of the table of the materialized view in the database).

 By default, other tables are expected to be referenced as `<schema_name>.<table_name>`.
 This default behaviour can be changed by adding a new function in [dependencies_r_patterns.py](./viewflow/parsers/dependencies_r_patterns.py) and adding a line `dependency_function: <your_custom_function>` to the metadata of the R script.
 The script [user_xp_duplicate.R](./demo/dags/viewflow-demo-3/user_xp_duplicate.R) illustrates this.